-Figures 6-23 provides an overview of the data server sizing models based on configuring a system with the same single-CPU servers.
-A single-CPU GIS data server can support 20 GIS clients (a batch process located on the data server will take the place of 20 clients).
-The data model is the same for both GIS file server and ArcSDE server architectures.
+Figures 7-25 provides an overview of the data server sizing models based on configuring a system with the same single-CPU servers.
+A single-CPU GIS data server can support 30 GIS clients (a batch process located on the data server will take the place of 30 clients).

-Figure 6-23 Data Server Performance Summary
+Figure 7-25 ArcSDE Server Performance Summary

-The chart in Figure 6-24 provides a visual representation of the ArcSDE server CPU sizing model.
+The chart in Figure 7-26 provides a visual representation of the ArcSDE server CPU sizing model.